kubeflow/kubeflow/README.md

 The Kubeflow project is dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
 Our goal is **not** to recreate other services, but to provide a straightforward way for spinning up best of breed OSS solutions.
 Contained in this repository are manifests for creating:

 * A JupyterHub to create & manage interactive Jupyter notebooks
-* A Tensorflow Custom Resource (CRD) that can be configured to use CPUs or GPUs, and adjusted to the size of a cluster with a single setting
+* A Tensorflow Training Controller that can be configured to use CPUs or GPUs, and adjusted to the size of a cluster with a single setting
-* A Tensorboard instance
 * A TF Serving container

 This document details the steps needed to run the kubeflow project in any environment in which Kubernetes runs.